Skip to main content

 Your landlord must follow a legal eviction process if they want you to leave.
 They must send you a valid notice in writing.
 If you do not leave, they must get a tribunal order.

-It’s an illegal eviction if your landlord tries to force you to leave without valid notice and a tribunal order.
+It’s an illegal eviction if your landlord or someone acting on their behalf tries to force you to leave without valid notice and a tribunal order.
 Illegal eviction is also sometimes called unlawful eviction.

 Illegal eviction is a criminal offence.
-Your landlord can be prosecuted by the police, fined, or in some cases imprisoned.
+Your landlord can be prosecuted, fined, or in some cases imprisoned.

-If you’re evicted illegally, you can claim compensation at a tribunal.
+If you’re evicted illegally and you cannot return to the property, you can claim compensation at a tribunal.

 Examples of illegal eviction